jsvisa/goleveldb-bench/pebble-2.md

 In this test case,we append the `-sidewrite -valuesize 1kb` parameters to the command line.

 This will launch a goroutine to write data into the testing database.
-Specifically, the goroutine will write 1KB of data into the database at a rate of 100 requests per second.
-Additionally, every minute it will perform a burst write of 500 MB of data into the database.
+Specifically, the goroutine

+- will write 1KB of data into the database at a rate of 100 requests per second
+- every minute it will perform a burst write of 500 MB of data into the database
+- use `sync` write(the same as geth's workflow)

 > The write bandwidth is about 9mb/s:
 >